olusegun18/Udacity-Data-Analyst-Nanodegree/Project_1 - Investigate a Dataset/README.md

 + Handcap - Is the Patient disabled?
 + SMS-Recieved - Did the Patient receive any SMS prior to the actual day of the appointment?
 + No-Show - Did the patient show or not?

+## Conclusion

+1. The number of those who show up and those who dont are relatively the same across both genders which means gender is not a very good predictor of whether people will show up or not
+2. The analysis above suggests that apart from the children, who maybe are still being taken care of by their parents, people tend to show up as their age increases.
+The younger ones showed up the least while the older ones showed up more
+3. Poor patients tend to not show up despite the scholarship which means the scholarship didn't really help.
+4. Patients tend not to show up on weekends, while Monday, Tuesday, and Wednesday has the highest number of turnouts
+5. The more the days pass by, the higher the tendency of patients not to show up.
+Most patients show up early